mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

   "RequestedBy": "<Login of a requestor>"
 }
 ```
-The request includes a lot of useful information.
-In the next steps we will use some of them like, *RequestedByDisplayName*, *RequestedObjectTitle*, *Conversation* and *RequestedWebId*
+As you can see, the request processes a lot of useful information.
+In the next steps, we will make use of this data, querying i.e. *RequestedByDisplayName*, *RequestedObjectTitle*, *Conversation*, and *RequestedWebId*.

-####	An example of a message with adaptive card:
+####	An example of a message structure with Adaptive Card solution:
 ```html
 <html>
 <head>